sakodiyatest/react-app/README.md

 - Run command `npm i` to install all the required dependencies.
 - Run command `npm run start` to start the development server.
+- Run command `npm run test` to check the test cases.

 # Technicle side, we have used following as per the instructions:
 - ReactJS with Typescript.